MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first ever computer "bug" was actually a real bug?
-In 1947, Grace Hopper, a computer scientist, found a moth causing issues in the computer she was working on.
-She literally "debugged" the system and since then we use the term "debugging" to talk about fixing issues in our code.
+Did you know that the first actual computer "bug" was a dead moth?
+In 1947, engineers working on the Mark II computer at Harvard University discovered a moth trapped in one of the components.
+They taped this moth into their logbook and wrote "First actual case of a bug being found."
+That's how the term "debugging" a computer was born!